From Bluebells to Winter Roses: The Life of Anne Brontë

 "The Brontës were not ardent gardeners, although… Emily and Anne treasured their currant bushes as 'their own bit of fruit garden.'"

-In her book The Tenant of Wildfell Hall, Anne wrote about the resilience of the rose.
+In her novel The Tenant of Wildfell Hall, Anne draws a parallel between the resilience of the human spirit and that of a winter rose:

 "This rose is not so fragrant as a summer flower, but it has stood through hardships none of them could bear: the cold rain of winter has sufficed to nourish it, and its faint sun to warm it; the bleak winds have not blanched it, or broken its stem, and the keen frost has not blighted it...
 It is still fresh and blooming as a flower can be, with the cold snow even now on its petals."